Publicly disclosed donors

 Direct payments to beneficiaries that will be recognised under the coordinated scheme

-The following donors have made payments direct to Rana Plaza victims, which have been recognised as payments for losses under the terms of the Arrangement.
+The following donors have made payments direct to Rana Plaza victims that have been recognised by the Rana Plaza Coordination Committee as payments for losses under the terms of the Arrangement:

-- Prime Ministers Relief and Welfare Fund (Bangladesh): Cash payments paid directly to beneficiaries from the Prime Minister's Welfare Fund are expected to be recognised by the joint scheme at $2,480,857.
+- Prime Ministers Relief and Welfare Fund (Bangladesh): Cash payments paid directly to beneficiaries from the Prime Minister's Welfare Fund are expected to amount under the Arrangement’s Coordinated scheme to $2,480,857.
 (The PM's Relief and Welfare Fund is a standing fund which provided payments to injured survivors and families of those killed at Rana Plaza.This included a donation from the Bangladesh Garment Manufacturers and Exporters Association).

-- Primark: The total amount for about 600 beneficiaries from the New Wave Bottoms Factory to be paid by Primark is expected to be recognized under the Coordinated scheme at around US $ 6,300,000 or the amount needed to cover their income replacement and future medical/allied care needs.
+- Primark: The total amount for about 600 beneficiaries from the New Wave Bottoms Factory to be paid by Primark is expected to amount under the Arrangement’s Coordinated scheme to around US $ 6,300,000 or the amount needed to cover their income replacement and future medical/allied care needs.

 Total amounts received for the victims and their families